A label-switching algorithm for fast core-periphery identification: Algorithm

-such that sub-modularity is violated.
-Therefore, it is not straightforward to theoretically show when (or even if) Algorithm 1 achieves a global optimum.

 For small $n$, however, we can empirically compare Algorithm 1 to the global optimum by using a brute force approach.
-Specifically, we let $n=20$ and generate Erdos-Renyi (ER) networks with $P_{ij}=p$ for all $i,j$ \cite{Erdos1959}.
-We use ER networks because they do not have an intrinsic CP structure, making the detection task more difficult.
-Since $n=20$, there are $2^{20}\approx 10^6$ possible CP labels and we evaluate each one to find $\hat\bc=\arg\max_{\bc}\{T(\bA,\bc)\}$, i.e., the global optimum.
+Specifically, we let $n=20$ and generate Erdos-Renyi (ER) networks with $P_{ij}=p$ for all $i,j$ \citep{Erdos1959}.
+We use ER networks because they do not have an intrinsic CP structure, making the optimization task more difficult.
+Since $n=20$, there are $2^{20}\approx 10^6$ possible CP labels and we evaluate each one (exhaustive enumeration) to find $\hat\bc=\arg\max_{\bc}\{T(\bA,\bc)\}$, i.e., the global optimum.
 We vary $p=0.05,0.10,\dots,0.95$ and find $T(\bA,\hat\bc_1)/T(\bA,\hat\bc)$, i.e., the ratio of the optimum value returned by Algorithm 1 to the true global optimum.
-In Figure \ref{fig:brute}, we report the average proportion over 100 Monte Carlo (MC) replicates.
-In general, the labels returned by Algorithm 1 are within about 90\% of the global optimum.
+In Figure \ref{fig:brute}, we report the box-plot of these ratios over 100 Monte Carlo (MC) replicates.
+In general, the labels returned by Algorithm 1 exceed 90\% of the global optimum.
 As the network density increases, however, the performance slightly decreases.
 This result is not too concerning as most real-world networks are relatively sparse, and in these regimes (small $p$), the proposed algorithm performs best.
 Thus, these results show that the proposed method yields CP labels close to the global optimum.
+We stress that these results apply to Algorithm 1 in general, and are not related to the \texttt{greedyFast} computational improvements.
+Finally, we estimate that for $n=30$, a brute-force approximation (without parallelization) would take approximately ten hours to complete, meaning that this approach becomes infeasible for networks much larger than this.